Azure/Azure-Sentinel/Playbooks/Update-BulkIncidents/readme.md

 # Update-BulkIncidents
 authors: Priscila Viana, Nathan Swift

 This Logic App will act as listener, you can pass json object to a HTTP Endpoint to use KQL query to discover Azure Sentinel Security Incidents through the SecurityIncident table you wish to bulk change on.
-It includes a method to slective update by array [].
-It also includes a method to bulk change all
+It includes a method to selective update by array [].

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FUpdate-BulkIncidents%2Fazuredeploy.json" target="_blank">
     <img src="https://aka.ms/deploytoazurebutton"/>